HaiderMalikk/Mood-Atlas-ALT-Version/README.md

 ## How the Website Works

-- the user inputs the required stuff and then clicks submit, initally there location is shown on the map.
+- the user inputs the required stuff and then clicks submit, initially there location is shown on the map.
-- this submitted data is propigated to the places fetch here we first fetch the nearby places by using google maps api and then we use this location data along with the user inputs to the flask backend.
-We proccess the data and generate recommendations for the user and return it.
+- this submitted data is propagated to the places fetch here we first fetch the nearby places by using google maps api and then we use this location data along with the user inputs to the flask backend.
+We process the data and generate recommendations for the user and return it.
 - this recommendations places object contain info about the places that can be parsed and extracted for things like location, address etc.
-- once all this is done we first send this user promt data to the springboot backend to be stored in a sql database.
+- once all this is done we first send this user prompt data to the springboot backend to be stored in a sql database.
 Then we display the location to the user with the map and location card.
-- below are some ex snippets of code detailing important parts of the proccess (NOT COMPLETE CODE JUST PARTS OF IT WITH PSUDOCODE)
+- below are some ex snippets of code detailing important parts of the process (NOT COMPLETE CODE JUST PARTS OF IT WITH PSEUDOCODE)

 **Ex Data, Google Places API's nearby search returns us a json file that looks something like this, this data is needed for the website to work**